chocolatey/choco-wiki/CentralManagement/CentralManagement.md

 # Chocolatey Central Mangement (CCM)

 Chocolatey Central Management (CCM) provides you insights across your desktop and endpoint environments.
+CCM is available with Chocolatey for Business only.

 Once installed and configured, you can use CCM to: